Home|News|Factoring: the preferred method of financing for growing companies and those under LBO

 What’s new at Fibus in 2022?

-G. du H. At the turn of this year, we welcomed two new directors.
+G. du H. At the turn of this year, we welcomed two new managers.
 Firstly, Frédéric Pouhet who was responsible for accelerating the Fibus group’s digital transformation, and Marc Chaqués who will further bolster credit insurance operations.
 We are planning the recruitment of a further six people across all three core business areas at Fibus.
 We are also working on a new offer for our software solution with new functions to facilitate operational oversight of factoring and credit-insurance agreements.

 Read the full interview